-Clients include TIME, New York Times Magazine, the New York Times, ESPN & CNN among others
+Clients include TIME, New York Times Magazine, New York Times, Rolling Stone, The Atlantic, ESPN, CNN, Bloomberg Businessweek Magazine, NPR, & The Guardian among others.

 2019 Artsy's 20 Rising Female Photojournalists